edinburgh-napier/set09121/lectures/lecture1.md

 ---

-# Structure -- Practical Sessions
+# Structure – Practical Sessions

 - Two-hour practical session. <!-- .element: class="fragment" -->
-    - Wednesday @ 10am.
+    - Tuesday @ 11am (straight after the lectures)
-- Practicals take place in D2 (The Code Lab). <!-- .element: class="fragment" -->
+- Practicals take place on WebEx Trainings. <!-- .element: class="fragment" -->
 - Labs will help you develop the engine you need to use for the coursework. <!-- .element: class="fragment" -->
     - 2D development with SFML.
     - Physics with Box2D.
     - Management infrastructure for the engine.
-- You need to do these practicals and keep up -- they form the basis of the coursework submission. <!-- .element: class="fragment" -->
+- You need to do these practicals and keep up – they form the basis of the coursework submission. <!-- .element: class="fragment" -->

 ---